Velcade Side Effects

 Generic Name: bortezomib

-Note: This document contains side effect information about bortezomib.
-Some of the dosage forms listed on this page may not apply to the brand name Velcade.
+Note: This page contains side effects data for the generic drug bortezomib.
+It is possible that some of the dosage forms included below may not apply to the brand name Velcade.

 For the Consumer